1. Overview

 So now we have the Botanic High School on Park 11.
 It was opened for students in January 2019.

 In 2022, just prior to the State election, both major political parties promised that if elected, a new wing of Botanic High School would be constructed on Frome Park / Nellie Raminyemmerin Park.
-The City Council later sold off the building site to the State Government, and construction began in late 2022.
+The City Council later sold off the building site to the State Government, and construction was completed by 2024.
 The Park’s frontage to Frome Road has narrowed to become little wider than a pathway.

 From here, walk to Frome Road to return to the starting point of this Trail.